-Capabilities of the BootThe program code within the Boot Loader section has the capability to read from and write into the entire Flash, including the Boot Loader memory.
+Capabilities of the Boot Loader

+The program code within the Boot Loader section has the capability to read from and write into the entire Flash, including the Boot Loader Memory.
 This allows the user to update both the Application code and the Boot Loader code that handles the software update.
 The Boot Loader can thus even modify itself, and it can also erase itself from the code if the feature is not needed anymore.
+Special care must be taken if the user allows the Boot Loader section to be updated by leaving Boot Lock Bit 11 unprogrammed.
+An accidental write to the Boot Loader itself can corrupt the entire Boot Loader, and further software updates might be impossible.
+If it is not necessary to change the Boot Loader software itself, it is recommended to program the Boot Lock Bit 11 to protect the Boot Loader software from any internal software changes.